nico/hack/notes/thread_local_mac.md

 `int b = 5;` in another, it's possible that they'll end up right next to each other in memory.

-You can add `thread_local` to the variable to make them, well, thread-local.
+You can add `thread_local` to the variable to make them thread-local.
 This means every thread has its own copy of these
 variables: